AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 3. Provide cadets returning from FT sufficient opportunities to demonstrate and develop the leadership and management skills needed to successfully function as active duty officers.
 4. Provide cadets to be commissioned additional opportunities to demonstrate and develop the leadership and management skills needed to successfully function as an active duty officer and to adequately prepare them to transition from the AFROTC environment to active duty.

-**NOTE:** A full list of objectives can be found in AFROTCI 36-2011 Vol 1.
+**NOTE:** A full list of objectives can be found in AFROTCI 36-2011V1.

 #### 2. Reading Assignments
 You **must** read and understand the weekly Operations Order (OPORD) prior to the beginning of LLAB and PT.
 The OPORDs are located on MS Teams.
 Please direct questions or concerns with OPORDs directly through your Cadet Squadron Chain of Command.